NightClover-code/rest-countries-api/README.md

 I quite over-engineered this one, it was an opportunity for me to try to mix technologies that I was interested in, such as `React.js`, `Redux` & `Typescript`.

-This will server as a good boilerplate for your future `Redux` & `Typescript` projects.
+This will serve as a good boilerplate for your future `Redux` and `Typescript` projects.

 Users should be able to: